-- Ctrl Left -clicking on the CD Markers ruler.
-This places a marker named "markN" where N is a number that starts with 1 and is incremented by 1 (e.g. mark2, mark 3 etc.) for every next single CD marker. - Right -clicking on the ruler and selecting New CD Track marker. - Any pre-existing location marker can be converted to a CD marker.
+- Right -clicking on the Location Markers ruler and selecting Add > CD Track Marker. - Any pre-existing location marker can be converted to a CD marker.
 Thus clicking the New Marker button at the bottom of the Ranges & Marks sidebar, then enabling the CD checkbox for the newly created marker will effectively create a new CD marker.